nclarius/pyPL/doc/parser.md

 - Sets are enclosed by `{`, `}`, with the elements separated by `,`.
 - Tuples are enclosed by `(`, `)`, with the elements separated by `,`.
 - Functions are enclosed by `[`, `]`, with the elements separated by `,` and argument - value pairs separated by `:`.
-- Elements of interpretations of one-place predicates and the domain of one-place functions have to be entered as singleton tuples enclosed in brackets `(a)` rather than as bare elements `a`.
+- Elements of interpretations of one-place predicates and one-place function domains have to be entered as singleton tuples enclosed in brackets `(a)` rather than as bare elements `a`.

 Examples: